simon816/pass-rotate/CONTRIBUTING.md

 Not all steps on a given website may be nicely broken down into what a Flow defines, leading to an unusual looking sequence, however the Flow order should match quite closely with most sites.

 In the YAML file, a `FlowSpec` is a mapping of component type to component arguments.
-Order within a `FlowSpec` is not important since Flows will always be in the same order, however a list of `FlowSpec`s will always be run in sequence.
+The written order of components within a `FlowSpec` is not important since Flows will always execute their components in the same order, however a list of `FlowSpec`s will always be run in sequence.

 The ordering of components in a Flow is defined as: